 Step IV: Confront and talk to the student about the misconduct and give them a copy of the incident form.
 Keep a copy for your records.

-Step V: Submit a copy of the form to the Provost with documentation along with the evidence supporting the allegation.
+Step V: Submit a copy of the form to the Associate Dean of Academic Services with documentation along with the evidence supporting the allegation.